Ronald Lodge

-Sir Ronald Francis Lodge (8 April 1889 – 3 March 1960) was a British judge in India.
+Sir Ronald Francis Lodge (8 April 1889 – 3 March 1960) was a British judge and chief justice of a high court in India.

 A member of the Indian Civil Service, Lodge was a puisne judge of the Calcutta High Court from 1941 to 1948.
 After Indian independence, he became the first Chief Justice of the Assam High Court from 1948 to 1949.
 He was also acting Governor of Assam.

 He was one of the judges who heard the appeal in the Bhawal case.